 - Understand that the past can be considered in terms of different time periods

-The personal goals refer to those individual qualities and dispositions we believe children will find essential in the 21st century.
+The IPC Personal Goals underpin those individual qualities and learning dispositions we believe children will find essential in the 21st century.
 They help to develop those qualities that will enable children to be at ease with the continually changing context of their lives.
-There are personal goals for enquiry, resilience, morality, communication, thoughtfulness, cooperation, respect and adaptability.
+Opportunities to experience and practice these are built into the learning tasks within each unit of work, and referenced at the end of every task to signpost opportunities for teachers to further develop them.
+There are 8 IPC Personal Goals - enquiry, resilience, morality, communication, thoughtfulness, cooperation, respect and adaptability.

 As an example of some of the IPC Learning Goals for Adaptability, children, through their study of the IPC will learn to: